etnichols/etnichols.github.io/data/blog/2017-10-30---player-piano-and-the-circle/index.md

 ---
 author: Evan Nichols
-title: "Player Piano and the Circle"
+title: 'Player Piano and the Circle'
-date: "2017-10-30T00:12:03.000Z"
+date: '2017-10-30'
 tags:
   - books
 draft: true
 type: 'post'
 ---

 What's the purpose of this post?
 Sharing some thoughts on Player Piano and The Circle, some things I liked about each, and some similarities I saw between the two works, and tips of the hat to the old dystopian novels.

-I read "Player Piano," Kurt Vonnegut's ___ novel, and immediately followed that up with "The Circle" by Dave Eggers.
+I read "Player Piano," Kurt Vonnegut's \_\_\_ novel, and immediately followed that up with "The Circle" by Dave Eggers.
 I wanted to share a few thoughts on each and some similarities I saw between the two works.
 I'm going to jump around a lot here, mainly commenting on sections I had highlighted from each work.

 First, a quick overview of each.